 Equipment and Service Plans

 When choosing between equipment and service plan options, remember that a slow or spotty connection can sometimes be worse than not offering Wi-Fi at all.
 Customers who expect a positive connection can easily become frustrated if they experience lagging downloads and weak signals.
-If your business does not already have internet available, you’ll need to invest in a quality modem and wireless router.
+If your business does not already have an internet connection available, you’ll need to invest in a quality modem and wireless router.
 The number of customers or employees you serve will dictate how powerful these items need to be.
-Some wireless routers are built to accommodate a large number of users and even have the capability of providing guest access, offering separation between your business and customer needs.
-This is advisable to keep your professional network secure without sacrificing a quality experience for your patrons.
-If you spring for a high-end model, you may even enjoy additional features such as a Terms of Service Agreement for users, bandwidth management and content filters to prevent access to unapproved sites.
+Some wireless routers are built to accommodate a large number of users and even have the capability of providing guest access for mobile devices both Android and iPhones, offering separation between your business and customer needs.
+This is advisable to keep your professional network security without sacrificing a quality experience for your patrons through your wireless network.
+If you spring for a high-end model, you may even enjoy additional features such as a Terms of Service Agreement for users, bandwidth management, and content filters to prevent access to unapproved sites.

 Secure Your Wi-Fi Network

 Although using the same network for employees and customers seems like a budget-friendly option, it definitely poses a significant security risk.
 There are a number of options to separate the two, but you should at least secure your professional ethernet network with WPA or WPA2 encryption in addition to setting up a guest network name for your clients.
 Setting up a separate Wi-Fi access point provides the most security, preventing paying customers from accessing sensitive business information.
 It’s also a good idea to have a wifi password for guests to use your Wi-Fi signal and consider only distributing this to those who are actively engaging in business with your company.
 This reduces the number of people on your private network and gives you greater control over who has access.